KabukiStarship/Script2/docs/script_sdnp_specification_rfc.md

 ## 3.8 Quality of Service

-For all operations that return NIL, there is no checking to see if a function call made.
+For all operations that return kNIL, there is no checking to see if a function call made.
 Quality of Service (QoS) is performed using ESC Evaluation.
 Each Operation with a return value gets a Unicode Operation Index attached to it, which is then used to throw an error if the return arguments were not received.

 ## 3.8.a Message Delivery Retry